nisch100/Reinforcement_Learning/p3_collab-compet/README.md

 - After each episode, we add up the rewards that each agent received (without discounting), to get a score for each agent.
 This yields 2 (potentially different) scores.
 We then take the maximum of these 2 scores.
 - This yields a single **score** for each episode.

 The ebvironment can initially be a little slow while training.
-However it tends to pick up after 200 episodes thus attaining an average score of **0.5** at around 400 episodes.
+However it tends to pick up after 200 episodes thus attaining an average score of **0.5** at around 400 episodes

 **Files Breakdown**